cloudfoundry/wg-app-platform-runtime-ci/shared/github/CONTRIBUTING.md

 Running Tests
 ---------------

 - `./scripts/create-docker-container.bash`: This will create a docker container with appropriate mounts.
 - `./scripts/test-in-docker-locally.bash`: Create docker container and run all tests and setup in a single script.
   - `./scripts/test-in-docker-locally.bash <package> <sub-package>`: For running tests under a specific package and/or sub-package

+> [!TIP]
+> If Running tests for this release requires a DB flavor.
+The above scripts will default to mysql DB.
+Set DB environment variable for alternate DBs.
+Valid Options: mysql-8.0(or mysql),mysql-5.7,postgres

 When inside docker container: